IrenePrins/close-travels/README.md

 # close-travels
 Close travels

-Close travels is a travel platform which offers sustainable traveloffers.
+Close travels is a travel platform which offers sustainable vacations